 A Painted View Ranch, several miles down Hermit Road from the town of Westcliffe, is a working cattle operation and event center that celebrates ranching and Western heritage.

 It hosts private events, including reunions and weddings, as well as several regionally and nationally recognized annual events.
+It also offers riding lessons and boarding.

 July’s Sangre Summer Classic National Cutting Horse Show draws more than 200 horses—and 10 times as many cattle—from across the country.
 Riders compete for cash prizes, trophies and bragging rights as they show off their cattle-cutting skills.